bodkheAkash/BikeDocter/README.md

 The Service centres can avail benefits from this portal by coming into the light for a mass customer base and getting more business.
 They can receive bookings, update status of the work and receive payments.

-All in all, this project aims to ease the process of vehicle servicing and gaining a customer base.
+This project aims to ease the process of vehicle servicing and gaining a customer base.

+We the creators:

+Akash: akashbodkhe@gmail.com
+Aniket: khavnekaraniket@gmail.com
+Deepak: singhdeepaksingh025@gmail.com
+Rutvij: rutvijm97@gmail.com